gaboesquivel/gaboesquivel/content/projects/eos-rate.md

 # EOS Rate

-EOS Rate is a community-driven tool for rating EOS Block Producers, featuring a radial graph and community input stored on the blockchain.
- In this project, I was responsible for the technical architecture and selecting the appropriate technology.
+A community rating tool for EOS block producers with onchain ratings, GraphQL data, and a radial comparison interface.